-Cary Wagner, Technical Operations Director and CEO of Pacific NorthWest Managed IT Services and member of The ASCII Group, says, “Objections in the last three to five years have really lessened, and the pandemic has made it even easier.
+Cary Wagner, Technical Operations Director and CEO of Pacific NorthWest Managed IT Services and member of The ASCII Group, says, “Objections in the last three years have really lessened, and the pandemic has made it even easier.
 With everyone joining Microsoft Teams or Zoom calls, people understand the value of UCaaS and realize it can provide the same level of ease when it comes to using their business phones.”

 Types of UCaaS Offerings

 Wagner, whose team sells software-based UCaaS rather than telecom-based offerings, finds that they provide greater flexibility.
 “Compared to telco offerings, changing vendors is relatively easy with software-based offering as it involves only moving the environment to another SaaS vendor,” he explains.
 He adds that although pricing and feature sets are similar across both types of UCaaS, “SaaS vendors tend to take care of their customers with a bit more zeal.”